bytecodealliance/wasmtime/docs/langref.rst

 When Cretonne code is running in a sandbox, it can also be necessary to include stack overflow checks in the prologue.

+.. inst:: stack_limit = GV

+    Set the stack limit of the current function.

+    If set, in the preamble read the stack limit from ``GV`` and compare it to the stack pointer.
+If the stack pointer has reached or exceeded the limit, generate a trap with a ``stk_ovf`` code.

+    The global variable must be accessible and naturally aligned for a pointer-sized value.

+    Setting `stack_limit` is an alternative way to detect stack overflow, when using a calling convention that doesn't perform stack probes.

 Global variables
 ----------------